fulldecent/solidity-monolithic-flattener/README.md

 2. Exactly one `contract` is defined.
    - Logically follows: The contract does not inherit from any other contract.
    - Note: One or more `interface`s *may* be defined.
-   - Note: Before solidity 0.5.0 is released, this proporty will be relaxed to allow a `contract` if that `contract` behaves identically to an `interface` with the additional feature of inheritance (see [solidity issue #3419](https://github.com/ethereum/solidity/issues/3419))
 3. No `modifier` is defined.
 4. Every function of the contract is `external`.
    1. Logically follows: No function will call any other function.